rayanc72/hybrid-perovskite-studio/docs/templates/feature-template.md

-# Feature Name
+# Workspace Or Feature Name

-## What It Does
+## Overview

-Short description of the feature and the problem it solves.
+Short description of the workspace or feature and the problem it solves.

-## Where It Appears in the UI
+## Where It Appears In The UI

+- Workspace:
+- View:
-- Sidebar section:
+- Group:
-- Main header:
+- Tool:
-- Related expanders or sub-sections:

 ## Inputs

-- Required inputs:
+- Required:
-- Optional inputs:
+- Optional:
 - Supported file types:

 ## Outputs

-- Tables:
+- Tables and summaries:
 - Plots:
 - Downloadable files:

 ## How To Use It

-1. Open the relevant sidebar toggle.
+1. Open the relevant workspace.
 2. Provide the required inputs.
+3. Select the relevant view/group/tool if applicable.
-3. Configure any optional settings.
+4. Configure any optional settings.
-4. Run the action and inspect the outputs.
+5. Run the action and inspect the outputs.

-## Known Limitations
+## Notes And Limitations

 - List current limitations based on repo evidence only.

 ## Code Touchpoints

 - UI:
+- Navigation registry:
 - Domain logic:
 - Tooling/helpers:

-## Last Verified Against Code
+## Last Verified

 - Date:
 - Files reviewed: